steimel64/steimel64.github.io/README.md

 ## Data Science for Business Intelligence Techniques

 ## Masters Data Science Presentations
+As a Masters Student at Sophia University my major is Green Science & Engineering with a focus on Machine Learning/Programming.
+Below are some sample presentations on various topics related to Machine Learning which I presented to my entire lab as part of my coursework in Information Science Seminar.

+* **Decision Tree Models: Machine Learning & Operations Research Applications** - 11/09/2017

 ## Masters Research Reviews/Summary
+Below are some sample research reviews which were presented to all members of my lab as part of my coursework in Information Science Seminar.

+* **A Few Useful Things to Know About Machine Learning - Pedro Domingos** - 11/09/2017

 ## Data Science Related MOOC's
 Listed below are various MOOC's (online courses) I completed in my free time to develop skills in Data Science.